In this section, you’ll learn about the various types of car trailers and where to find used car trailers for sale.

 Do be careful not to purchase a tow vehicle that will require constant repairs.
 Take your time and look around for something that suits your current and future needs.
 For example, you may want to purchase a vehicle that is capable of towing a “full” trailer, even if you only intend to utilize a tow dolly for now.
 You may consider purchasing a utility van – they can make excellent tow vehicles, and used ones can be bought relatively inexpensively.
 When I did some quick searches for vans, SUVs, and pick-up trucks, I was positively surprised at what could be found for under $2,500.

 Once you obtain a tow vehicle, it will be necessary to install a receiver hitch, if it does not already have one on it.
 When purchasing a receiver hitch, it is very important to choose the correct class receiver (amount of weight it can support) based on your towing needs.
 The gross towing weight and tongue weight will determine the hitch needed.
 The gross towing weight is the weight of the trailer fully loaded and ready for towing.
 The tongue weight is the downward push exerted on the hitch ball by the trailer coupler.
-When looking at the gross towing weight and tongue weight, take into consideration all of the tools, race tires and other items that may be loaded on the trailer.
+When looking at the gross towing weight and tongue weight, take into consideration all of the tools, race tires, and other items that may be loaded on the trailer.
 For safety reasons, don’t exceed the rating of any component in your towing system (tow vehicle, receiver hitch, ball mount, and ball).
 A typical custom-fit receiver hitch costs $120 – $150.
 Since receiver hitches are made to fit specific vehicles, the installation process is often much easier than one might think.
 However, it still might be a good idea to contact a trailer dealer or moving company (such as U-Haul) to see how much they would charge for a receiver hitch and installation.
-In addition to the hitch, you will also need a trailer ball which mounts on the receiver hitch.
+In addition to the hitch, you will also need a trailer ball that mounts on the receiver hitch.
 Be sure of the ball size the trailer requires, as one size won’t be compatible with all trailers.
 A trailer ball can be bought for approximately $12.
 Depending on the trailer you choose, it may also be necessary to convert the plug from 4 pins to 7 pins.
 Don’t cut the 4 pin connector off, as it is nice to have just in case you ever tow something else.
 Think more toys!
 A pin adaptor typically costs less than $20.
 Likewise, if you use a flatbed truck or auto hauling trailer to move cars, you need to secure it against movements that could damage transmissions, axles, suspension, and tires.
 And for that, you might need the right kind of ratchet straps that could hold the car in place.
 Anyone would know that the car tie-down strap is an essential piece of car-hauling equipment!
 But if you need more understanding about the different car-hauling equipment you can read more about the same from different online sources.

 You now need to determine the type of trailer that is right for you.
 There are a several different types of trailers to choose from that come in many different shapes and sizes.
 Later in this section is a list that includes approximate weights for several common types of trailers when completely empty and “stock” (before items such as tire racks are added).
 If you plan to add additional accessories such as a tire rack or storage compartment, you also need to consider the overall size of the trailer to accommodate these items as well as added weight.
 Trailer weight and pricing will vary among manufacturers and retailers, but at least the information below will provide you an idea of the relative costs.